-Bomb threat

-A threat, written or verbal, delivered by electronic, oral or other medium, threatening to place or use an improvised explosive, chemical, biological, or radiological device at a time or date or place or against any specific person or organization.
+- Bomb threat A threat, written or verbal, delivered by electronic, oral or other medium, threatening to place or use an improvised explosive, chemical, biological, or radiological device at a time or date or place or against any specific person or organization. - Courier-delivered bomb An improvised explosive device (IED) delivered by a courier.

-Courier-delivered bomb

-An improvised explosive device (IED) delivered by a courier.

-Improvised Explosive Device (IED) A device fabricated in an ad hoc manner, which contains explosive components which contains explosive components designed to, or capable of, causing unlawful injury or damage.
+- Improvised Explosive Device (IED)

+A device fabricated in an ad hoc manner, which contains explosive components designed to, or capable of, causing unlawful injury or damage.
-Mail bomb

-An improvised explosive device (IED) sent through the postal system.
+- Mail bomb An improvised explosive device (IED) sent through the postal system.

-Placed bomb
+- Placed bomb

-An improvised explosive device (IED) hand-delivered or purposefully placed.
+An improvised explosive device (IED)

+hand-delivered or purposefully placed.

-Vehicle bomb
+- Vehicle bomb

+Vehicle Borne Improv